 Ultimately it was time to dry off and begin the long van ride back to La Paz.
 But the party continued!
 The journey takes nearly 3 hours, but it seemed that the adrenaline from the day had remained in our systems, as spirits were high throughout the entire ride back.
 This was, of course, further fueled by countless beers.
 We made many impromptu stops along the way to restock on cold cervezas, as we celebrated our victory of surviving Death Read.

 Most importantly, the brakes were tight and worked extremely well.
 Perhaps they worked even too well (which isn’t necessarily a bad thing on Death Road).
-One of the minor injuries for the day actually occurred in the parking lot.
+One of the minor Death Road injuries that happened during our trip actually occurred in the parking lot.
 A guy in our group, who was getting acquainted with his bike, didn’t realize just how strong the breaks were and a tiny squeeze after his first pedal caused him to tumble down off his bike!

 Barracuda Biking also rotates their inventory of bikes every other day.
 The same bikes are never used two days in a row.
 The bikes spend their off day getting inspected and maintained.

-Meanwhile we saw other groups riding bikes with brakes that were in horrible shape.
+Meanwhile, we saw groups who went with a more budget-friendly Death Road tour company who were riding bikes with brakes that were in horrible shape.
 A full hard squeeze to the brakes barely slowed them down at all.
 It was reckless.
-One girl was so (justifiably) scared of the condition of her brakes and demanded her bike get fixed, but this other company wouldn’t do anything about it.
+One girl was so (justifiably) scared of the condition of her brakes and demanded her bike get fixed, but this other Death Road tour company wouldn’t do anything about it.
 We couldn’t believe it!
-It was at that point, that we were so thankful to have apparently chosen the right operator.
+It was at that point, that we were so thankful to have chosen Barracuda Biking for our Death Road tour.

 The Barracuda Biking office staff told us that they were only one of two Death Road biking companies who are legally operating these Death Road tours.
-And they’re one of the few who hires an ambulance every day to be on standby in case there are any injuries.
+And they’re one of the few Death Road tour companies that hire an ambulance every day to be on standby in case there are any injuries.
 Thank goodness for that, since there was an accident on our trip!